thhart/AuthorizeMe/README.md

 code.
 Use it at your own risk.
 Please feel to complain about major misconceptions I am more than happy to learn from it.

-# Rants
+# Remarks

-Spring HATEOAS is a mess and extremely complicated, the binding and or support to any concept MVC is not existing
+Spring HATEOAS is an interesting concept.
+It strikes me it is obviously somehow hard wired into Spring Rest and can not easily be avoided.
+There might be many pros and cons, the main problem is there are not many public libraries supporting it.